kykiefer/depression-detect/README.md

 The model was trained on 40 randomly selected 513x125 (frequency x time bins) audio segments from each of the 31 participants in each category of depression (resulting in 2,480 spectrograms in total).
 The model was trained on just under 3 hours of audio in order to adhere by strict class (depressed, not depressed) and speaker balancing parameters.
 The model was trained for 7 epochs, after which it was observed to overfit based on train and validation loss curves.

 ### Results
 I assessed my model and tuned my hyperparameters based on [AUC score](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) and F1 score on a validation set (which is distinct from the train and validation sets used to develop the model).
 AUC scores are commonly used to evaluate emotion detection models.
-It should be noted that precision and recall can be misleading if test sets have unbalanced class (although they were balanced with the employed sampling appoarch).
+It should be noted that precision and recall can be misleading if test sets have unbalanced class (although they were balanced with the employed approach).
 The test (holdout) set was composed of 560 spectrograms from 14 participants (40 spectrograms per participant, totaling 160 seconds of audio).
 Initially, predictions were made on each of the 4 second spectrograms, to explore extent to which depression can be detected from 4-second audio segments.
 Ultimately, a majority vote of the 40 predictions per participant was utilized to label the participant as depressed or not depressed.

-Table 1 provides a summary of the predictive power using 4 second spectrogams and Table 2 using the "majority vote" appoach.
+Table 1 provides a summary of the predictive power using 4 second spectrograms and Table 2 using the "majority vote" approach.

 **Table 1:** Test set predictions on 4 second spectrograms